noahsamoa/dialogue-box/README.md

-# Poetry Page with Dark/Light Mode Toggle
+# Game Dialogue Component with Dark/Light Mode Toggle

 This project is a modular dialogue box featuring a poem by George Eliot with a dynamic text generation effect.
 Additionally, it includes a toggle switch for dark and light modes for a personalized reading experience, a few fonts to choose the aesthetic, and proper little CSS animation.